 We view our education grantmaking through an equity lens.
 We are particularly interested in supporting organizations led by people of color and whose boards and staff reflect the population(s) served by the organization.

-The application process is the same for both opportunities, although there are specific eligibility criteria for each.
+The application process is the same for both opportunities.

 We anticipate making 10 two-year grants and 5 one-year grants.